 Read this handbook carefully Organise a visit to the campsite if you haven't been before to help with your planning of program, room allocation etc (Please telephone to arrange a time) OR ring to speak with our program staff who can help with your program planning.
-Plan your program and either: Discuss program requirements with PIAR's Program Coordinator or Complete and return Activity Request Form and Attraction Form.
-Advertise your camp.
+Plan your program and either: Complete and return Activity Request Form and Attraction Form.
+For any questions, please contact the Programming Department of the Phillip Island Adventure Resort on piarprogram@cyc.org.au or on (03) 59522417 Advertise your camp.
 Draw up an application form (include date and times, costs, what to bring, and parent/guardian medical consent section, etc.).
 Perhaps conduct a parents' information session.
 Confirm Camp Program and attractions as soon as possible Complete and Return Bus Form if choosing a 'With Travel' package, or if using own buses please organise and confirm own arrangements Arrange or ensure you have the following: First aid equipment - this includes hot and cold packs, these can be stored in the freezers in the Meeting Rooms.
 Sports equipment for free time activities Equipment for night activities A staff vehicle at camp for emergency purposes Sufficient school staff are appropriately trained / qualified for; First Aid / CPR, supervision of 'water' based activities.
-Appoint camp personnel (Activity supervision, First Aid, leader to liase with dining room host regarding dietaries and meal procedures etc.) Allocate campers to: • Cabin groups / Activity groups / Duty groups 5 days prior to camp please return: Total number of campers (full and part time) divided into staff/adults and students Strict dietary requirements Room Allocations Print copies of: Program Room name notices (if required) Room lists Duty lists Please ensure that all necessary students' medical records and first aid equipment are brought to camp.
-You will be greeted by PIAR Host and receive a safety briefing and information from them.
+Appoint group leaders (Activity supervision, First Aid, leader to liase with dining room host regarding dietaries and meal procedures etc.) Inform group leaders about camp exceptations and requirments (Activity training/supervision) Allocate campers to: • Cabin groups / Activity groups / Duty groups 5 days prior to camp please return: Total number of campers (full and part time) divided into staff/adults and students Strict dietary requirements Room Allocations Print copies of: Program Room name notices (if required) Room lists Duty lists Please ensure that all necessary students' medical records and first aid equipment are brought to camp.
+On arrival You will be greeted by PIAR Host and receive a safety briefing and information from them.
 Please confirm final numbers for attractions and organize for dietary leader to meet with dining room host.